msv-lab/angelix/README.md

 ## Usage ##

 Angelix uses symbolic execution and program synthesis to search for a patch.
-It can delete program statements, add if guards and modify simple program expressions (see supported [defect classes](doc/DefectClasses.md) and [synthesis levels](doc/SynthesisLevels.md)).
+It can add guards for program statements and modify simple program expressions (see supported [defect classes](doc/DefectClasses.md) and [synthesis levels](doc/SynthesisLevels.md)).

 To analyze program test executions, Angelix requires interface to test running and test assertions (see [test framework abstraction](doc/TestAbstraction.md)).